 30,000-40,000 miles: Most manufacturers’ general warranties expire in that range, and the first major maintenance is usually due.
 Selling before reaching those benchmarks may get you the best price for your car.

-How many miles can a car last?
+How long can a normal car last?

 200,000 miles